Requirements for Industrial TFT Displays

 Transflective technologies are a good solution for environments with variable lighting.
 Having both transmissive and reflective characteristics, transflective TFT displays have the option of using a backlight in dim lighting (transmissive mode), as well as using reflective properties in bright lighting (reflective mode).
 This reduces power consumption and heat production in reflective mode since the backlight isn’t used.

 Size and resolution also play a role in overall readability.
-Displays between 2 and 15-inch diagonal size are used most often in industrial applications.
-These sizes provide sufficient area to view figures, waveforms and other graphical data without taking up too much real estate on a piece of equipment.
+Displays between 2 and 15-inch diagonal sizes are used most often in industrial applications.
+These sizes provide sufficient area to view figures, waveforms, and other graphical data without taking up too much real estate on a piece of equipment.

 From an aspect ratio 4:3 initially, industrial displays are now shifting to wide formats with WVGA to WXGA resolutions.
 The wide-aspect format enables users to view longer waveforms and more data on a single display.
 These display modules can also be designed to incorporate touch-key functions, allowing equipment manufacturers to skip physical switches and buttons and design HMIs based more on software than hardware.